bengfarrell/rgf-blog/content/blog/2017-02-06-the-oakland-urban-wine-tour.md

 [![chicken empanada javi's empanadas oakland](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/UrbanWineTrail_26-500x488.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/UrbanWineTrail_26.jpg)

 We were offered three varieties, and I could not have chosen better than the chicken with bell peppers, onions, and a lively dose of black pepper.
 Perfect crust on the hand pies; perfect flavor on the inside.
-Check out Javi’s Empanadas for yourself at [Scarlet City Espresso Bar](http://www.scarletcityroasting.com/espresso-bar/) in Emeryville.
+Check out Javi’s Empanadas for yourself at [Scarlet City Espresso Bar *CLOSED*](http://www.scarletcityroasting.com/espresso-bar/) in Emeryville.

 Stop #3 was even closer than Urban Legend had been to Dashe Cellars.
 That’s likely wise nine samples into (or more, I’m not telling) a wine tasting tour.

 [![jeff cohn cellars oakland urban wine tour](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/UrbanWineTrail_33-500x334.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/UrbanWineTrail_33.jpg)

-Jeff Cohn Cellars, [which I’ve also previously visited](http://thegourmez.com/2015/07/16/jeff-cohn-cellars/), is known especially for the winemaker’s excellent zinfandel line that masterfully showcases the differences between vineyards that grow the grape.
+Jeff Cohn Cellars *MOVED TO WINE COUNTRY*, [which I’ve also previously visited](http://thegourmez.com/2015/07/16/jeff-cohn-cellars/), is known especially for the winemaker’s excellent zinfandel line that masterfully showcases the differences between vineyards that grow the grape.
 This time around, his **Shake Ridge 2012 Zinfandel** most enchanted me.
 Or most made me wish for another empanada.
 You decide: "A zin that can handle any meat, from turkey to peppered beef to meat pies!
 And perhaps even a dark berry tart.
 It won't knock you out in a glass, which is also a plus.”
 4/5

 [![jeff cohn cellars shake ridge zinfandel](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/UrbanWineTrail_37-334x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/UrbanWineTrail_37.jpg)